guru-dhanush/AIFORPDF/backend/README.md

-# NotebookLM Clone - Backend
+# NotebookLM - Backend

-A powerful backend API for a Google NotebookLM like application with RAG (Retrieval Augmented Generation) capabilities.
+A backend API for a Google NotebookLM like application with RAG (Retrieval Augmented Generation) capabilities.

 ## Features